Answers about the Retiree Medical plan, including eligibility, options, enrollment, customer service and more.

 What is not covered under this plan?

-The Plan does not cover: any expenses that are not Medicare Eligible Expenses, or beyond the limits imposed by Medicare for such expenses, or excluded by name or specific description by Medicare, except as specifically provided in the policy; any portion of a covered expense to the extent paid by Medicare; benefits payable under one benefit of the policy to the extent covered under another benefit of the policy; and covered expense incurred after coverage terminates, except as stated in the extension-of-benefits provision of the policy.
+The Plan does not cover: any expenses that are not Medicare Eligible Expenses, or beyond the limits imposed by Medicare for such expenses, or excluded by name or specific description by Medicare, except as specifically provided in the policy; any portion of a covered expense to the extent paid by Medicare; benefits payable under one benefit of the policy to the extent covered under another benefit of the policy; and covered expense incurred after coverage terminates.

-How will Medicare know if I chose to enroll in the Medicare Options US Retiree Benefit Plan?
+How will Medicare know if I chose to enroll in the Airline Retiree Benefit Plan?

 Once your application is processed and you’ve provided your Medicare ID number to Gilsbar, LLC, Gilsbar will electronically notify Medicare of your enrollment in the plan.